SignTools/SignTools-Builder/README.md

 ### Side effects on your Mac

-While the server will do its best to keep changes to your Mac at a minimum, certain changes are inevitable.
-The biggest one to know is:
+While the server will do its best to keep changes to your Mac at a minimum, there is one important exception:

-> :warning: **Your keychain will be swapped out during signing and restored back afterwards.**
+> :warning: **When signing with a developer account, your default keychain will be changed at the start of the process and restored afterwards.
+Certificate + provisioning profile is unaffected.**

 It is highly recommended that you dedicate this Mac exclusively as a builder.
-Using it for other purposes, especially at the same time as a sign job is running, could lead to random issues.
+Using it for other purposes, especially at the same time as a sign job is running, could lead to undefined issues.

 ## Setup